squidy320/Kluna/README.md

 I have 650+ workflows it took a long time.
 Paul helped test.
 VLC and this Luna in general has come a long way.
 There are likely minor issues with VLC that can't be fixed/smoothed without v4."

 I would be open to making another pr.
-Also fleshed out manga mode in the app, not pretty but hey it works now
+Also fleshed out manga mode in the app, not pretty but hey it works now.

+New edit.
+Added Stremio addons, only ones that returns streams